 There is a vehicle track leading to a parking spot at the feet of the mountain but depending on the weather conditions this track is only possible to drive in a 4×4 vehicle.
 Once in the parking spot travelers must go up lots of quite steep stairs.

-Once at the top you will be able to walk around the stones and finally reach a small house for pilgrims (yes, there is a house built on top of a 100m high rock).
+Once at the top you are able to walk around the stones and finally reach a small house for pilgrims (yes, there is a house built on top of a 100m high rock).
 In this house you will find some pieces of clothing, offering from the pilgrims, and prayer rugs.

-The route to a village in the sky
+A road trip to a village in the sky

 These two villages in the middle of the mountains are located 1 hour from Quba and depending on the weather conditions, they can be extremely difficult to reach.
 Here, life becomes simple and rustic.
 There is no internet, no hotels, restaurants and even signal in your cellphones becomes a rarity.
 Visitors can go for a hike and even stay in one of the many homestay locations in the villages – a totally recommended experience as these guest houses cost no more than 10 Euros a night and will give you an idea of how locals live.